-He partially chipped a bone and stretched some tendons in his foot last November and then, when he tried to return to play, he only appeared in three games, having to sit out the entire season because of the injury.
+He partially chipped a bone and stretched some tendons in his foot last November and then, when he tried to return to play, he only appeared in three games, having to sit out the rest of the season because of the injury.

 "It's been hard," said Webster, who was ranked #1 in the 2005 national class by many recruiting analysts (He now still appears generally in the national top 20).
 "I would say that it has slowed me down from where I was going.
 But I still feel that I'm on the rise.
 I've done so many positive things since the injury.
 So, there have been some things slowing me down, but I used them as motivation to get me back up there."

-To get back up there Webster, who is probably carrying an extra ten pounds, thinks he has to work hard to get back to 100%.
+To get back up there Webster, who is probably 10 pounds on the heavier side at this point, thinks he has to work hard to get back to 100%.
 "I'm probably at about 90%," he said.
 "And that last 10% is really crucial.
 But I'm working at it."